IAIK/ascon_hardware/README.md

 Ascon 128(a) Hardware Implementations
 ==============

-Directories
+Latest version:
+- .\caesar_hardware_api_v_1_0_3... contains the generic CAESAR Hardware API version of Ascon-128(a) V1.3
+- .\generic_implementation ... contains the generic version of Ascon-128(a) V1.1 with our custom interface

+Older versions:
 - .\asconv1 ... contains the Ascon V1 hardware implementations used for the DSD2015 paper
-- .\generic_implementation ... contains the generic version of Ascon-128(a) V1.1 with our custom interface
 - .\caesar_hardware_api ... contains the generic CAESAR Hardware API version of Ascon-128(a) V1.1